forwards/website_source/README.md

  - Serve a local copy of the website
     ```r
     library(blogdown)
-    options(servr.daemon = TRUE)
+    options(servr.daemon = TRUE, blogdown.subdir = "blog")
     serve_site()
     ```
-    The option setting here means that the website is served in the background and you can continue working in the R session.
+    The `sevr.daemon` option setting here means that the website is served in the background and you can continue working in the R session.
 When you make changes to the content, the website is updated, so you can see the changes in the RStudio viewer or browser (the site is best previewed in a web browser).

 `serve_site()` will ignore the default hostname, so it does not create RSS with valid links to images etc. For general previewing of content, this is not an